Floodgate: inference for model-free variable importance: Extensions

 where $\tilde{X}\sim P_{X|Z}$ and is conditionally independent of $X$ and $Y$. \begin{lemma} If $|Y|\stackrel{a.s.}{=}1$, then for any $\mu$ such that $\kappamu$ exists, $\kappamu\le \Ijc$, with equality when $\mu=\mustar$. \end{lemma}

-Obtaining an LCB for $\kappamu$ is even easier than it was for $\thetamu$ because $\kappamu$ is essentially just one expectation instead of a ratio of expectations, so a straightforward central limit theorem argument suffices; Algorithm~\ref{alg:class_MOCK} formalizes the procedure and Theorem~\ref{thm:class_main} establishes its asymptotic coverage.
+Obtaining an LCB for $\kappamu$ is even easier than it was for $\thetamu$ because $\kappamu$ is essentially just one expectation instead of a ratio of expectations, so a straightforward central limit theorem argument suffices; \acc{Algorithm~\ref{alg:class_MOCK} (presented in Appendix \ref{app:class_computation}) formalizes the procedure and Theorem~\ref{thm:class_main} establishes its asymptotic coverage.}

 \begin{theorem}[MACM gap floodgate validity] For any given \revision{working regression function} $\mu:\mathbb{R}^{p} \rightarrow \mathbb{R}$ and i.i.d. data $\{(Y_i,X_i,Z_i)\}_{i=1}^n$, $L_{n}^{\alpha} (\mu)$ from Algorithm~\ref{alg:class_MOCK} satisfies